-If you want to take it one step further, you can set up A/B Tests, which when configure will display a different page layout randomly to visitors.
+If you want to take it one step further, you can set up A/B Tests, which when configured will display a different page layout randomly to visitors.
 That way you can test in realtime which design or content converts better.

 And make sure you’re regularly evaluating your website for security and software updates.
 The last thing you need is to be hacked and present the worst to your customer.

-Remember that search engines rank mobile friendly sites higher in results than those that are not, so as your website grows and expands regularly test it for speed and mobile viewports.
+Remember that search engines rank mobile-friendly sites higher in results than those that are not, so as your website grows and expands regularly test it for speed and mobile viewports.

 So what have we covered?